dashpay/docs/docs/user/masternodes/setup-evonode.rst

 Dashmate is a universal tool designed to help you set up and run Dash nodes in a containerized environment.
 It is based on Docker technology and features an interactive setup command.
 Dashmate handles the installation of Dash Core, as well as all dependencies and supporting services.
-Additional dashmate information is available :ref:`here <dashmate>`.
+See this :ref:`dashmate documentation <dashmate>` for more information.

 Open PuTTY or a console again and connect using the username and password you just created for your new, non-root user.
 Begin by installing dashmate